sweng-epfl/public/project/process/Demo.md

 - Log in before you start the demo.
 - If you need to type some long text as part of your demo, type it beforehand in another app and copy it, so all you have to do is paste it.
 - If you want to wait for a notification to appear, have a "plan B" in case it does not appear immediately; notifications can be delayed for many reasons outside your control.

-## Rotating presenters

-Every member of the team must pitch and demo the app at least once during the course.
-If you think that doing this is not your cup of tea, please watch [this talk](https://www.ted.com/talks/amy_cuddy_your_body_language_may_shape_who_you_are).